robloxbad-lol/uematusatosihub/README.md

     while connection.Connected do task.wait() end
 end

--- --- ターゲット有効判定 (HP0以下は即除外) ---
-local function isValid(m)
-    if not (m and m.Parent and m:FindFirstChild("HumanoidRootPart")) then return false end local thum = m:FindFirstChildOfClass("Humanoid")
-    return not (thum and thum.Health <= 0)
-end

--- --- 狩りメインプロセス ---
+-- --- メインプロセス ---
 local function startContinuousHunt()
     if State.Processing then return end

     State.Processing = true
     forceUnsit()
     task.wait(0.2)

     local root = player.Character and player.Character:FindFirstChild("HumanoidRootPart")

-    while (State.Hunting or State.Terror or State.Shark or State.Piranha or State.Brigade) do
+    while (State.Hunting or State.Terror or State.Shark or State.Piranha or State.Brigade or State.Fishman) do
-        local target, isDirect, currentY = nil, false, SETTINGS.DefaultY local enm = SETTINGS.EnemiesPath:GetChildren()
+        local target, isDirect, currentY = nil, false, SETTINGS.DefaultY local currentEnemies = SETTINGS.EnemiesPath:GetChildren()

-        -- ターゲット選定
+        -- ターゲット選定 (ここですべてに isValid 判定を追加)
-        if State.Terror then for _,v in pairs(enm) do if v.Name == "Terrorshark" and isValid(v) then target, isDirect = v, true break end end end if not target and State.Brigade then for _,v in pairs(enm) do if v.Name:find("Brigade") and isValid(v) then target = v break end end end if not target and State.Piranha then for _,v in pairs(enm) do if v.Name == "Piranha" and isValid(v) then target, isDirect = v, true break end end end if not target and State.Shark then for _,v in pairs(enm) do if v.Name == "Sharks" and isValid(v) then target, isDirect = v, true break end end end if not target and State.Hunting then
+        if State.Terror then for _,v in pairs(currentEnemies) do if v.Name == "Terrorshark" and isValid(v) then target, isDirect = v, true break end end end if not target and State.Brigade then
-            for _,v in pairs(SETTINGS.SeaBeastsPath:GetChildren()) do
+            for _,v in pairs(currentEnemies) do
+                -- Brigade, Ship に加え Boat を判定に追加
-                if isValid(v) then
-                    target, currentY = v, SETTINGS.SeaBeastY -- 海王の時だけY=50
+                if (v.Name:find("Brigade") or v.Name:find("Ship") or v.Name:find("Boat")) and isValid(v) then target, currentY = v, SETTINGS.ShipY break end
+            end
+        end
+        if not target and State.Fishman then
+            for _,v in pairs(currentEnemies) do
+                if (v.Name:find("Fish") or v.Name:find("Crew")) and isValid(v) then
+                    target = v
+                    if v.Name:find("Boat") then currentY = SETTINGS.ShipY else isDirect = true end
                     break
                 end
             end
         end
+        if not target and State.Piranha then for _,v in pairs(currentEnemies) do if v.Name == "Piranha" and isValid(v) then target, isDirect = v, true break end end end if not target and State.Shark then
+            for _,v in pairs(currentEnemies) do
+                -- Sharks に加え find("Shark") を判定に追加
+                if (v.Name:find("Shark") or v.Name == "Sharks") and v.Name ~= "Terrorshark" and isValid(v) then target, isDirect = v, true break end
+            end
+        end
+        if not target and State.Hunting then
+            -- SeaBeast に isValid を追加
+            for _,v in pairs(SETTINGS.SeaBeastsPath:GetChildren()) do if isValid(v) then target, currentY = v, SETTINGS.SeaBeastY break end end
+        end

-        if not (target and root) then break end local trp = target.HumanoidRootPart
+        if not (target and root and isValid(target)) then break end local trp = target:FindFirstChild("HumanoidRootPart") or target:FindFirstChildWhichIsA("BasePart", true)

-        -- 敵までついーん
+        -- 移動
-        stableTween(trp, SETTINGS.HuntTweenSpeed, isDirect and Vector3.new(0, 10, 0) or Vector3.new(0, currentY - trp.Position.Y, 0))
+        stableTween(trp, SETTINGS.HuntTweenSpeed, isDirect and Vector3.new(0, 15, 0) or Vector3.new(0, currentY - trp.Position.Y, 0))

-        -- 追従 & スキル攻撃
+        -- 攻撃
-        while isValid(target) and (State.Hunting or State.Terror or State.Shark or State.Piranha or State.Brigade) do
+        while isValid(target) and (State.Hunting or State.Terror or State.Shark or State.Piranha or State.Brigade or State.Fishman) do
             if isDirect then
-                root.CFrame = trp.CFrame * CFrame.new(0, 15, 0)
+                root.CFrame = trp.CFrame * CFrame.new(0, 20, 0)
             else
                 root.CFrame = CFrame.new(trp.Position.X, currentY, trp.Position.Z)
             end
             root.Velocity = Vector3.zero
-            spamSkills() -- Z,X,C,F
+            spamSkills()
             RunService.RenderStepped:Wait()
         end
-        task.wait(0.1) -- ターゲット消失後すぐに次へ
+        task.wait(0.1)
     end

-    -- 船に戻る
+    -- 帰還
     if State.LastSeat and State.LastSeat.Parent then
         stableTween(State.LastSeat, SETTINGS.ReturnTweenSpeed, Vector3.new(0, 3, 0))
         task.wait(0.2)
-        State.LastSeat:Sit(player.Character.Humanoid)
+        pcall(function() State.LastSeat:Sit(player.Character.Humanoid) end)
     end
     State.Processing = false
 end

--- --- 自動監視 ---
+-- --- 監視 ---
 SETTINGS.SeaBeastsPath.ChildAdded:Connect(function() if State.Hunting then task.spawn(startContinuousHunt) end end)
-SETTINGS.EnemiesPath.ChildAdded:Connect(function(c)
-    task.wait(0.5)
-    local n = c.Name
-    if (State.Terror and n=="Terrorshark") or (State.Shark and n=="Sharks") or (State.Piranha and n=="Piranha") or (State.Brigade and n:find("Brigade")) then
-        task.spawn(startContinuousHunt)
-    end
-end)
+SETTINGS.EnemiesPath.ChildAdded:Connect(function() task.spawn(startContinuousHunt) end)

 -- --- UI ---
 CreateSlider(SeaTab, "Hunt Speed", 100, 500, 350, function(v) SETTINGS.HuntTweenSpeed = v end)